matthewkeating/tasks/README.md

 | ⌘ ⇧ [            | Previous task        |
 | ⌘ ⇧ ]            | Next task            |

+## Installation
+At the moment, the best/only way to get Tasks is to clone this repo and build your own version.
+Once feature development has stabilized, I'll package a release.

 ## Known Issues
 The Download Tasks feature (in Settings) was used to aid in migrating tasks between development versions of the app.
 It is, at best, half-baked.
 It:
 * Does not produce well formatted JSON (this will be fixed)